 Another great pick is the adidas Adizero Evo SL, an uptempo trainer that maximizes value without sacrificing performance.
 It's a lightweight, versatile shoe with elite features such as adidas' premium foam usually reserved for super shoes.
 It offers excellent energy return and responsive cushioning, making it versatile enough to handle anything from daily jogs to race-day efforts—though it truly shines during uptempo intervals, delivering a dynamic and lively ride.
 That said, this shoe will feel harsher for easy paces and longer runs than the more protective ASICS shoe, which offers superior cushioning and a higher stack height.

-For runners wanting a max-cushioned, ultra-high stack shoe that doesn't feel too sluggish, the HOKA Mach X 2 is another excellent alternative that can handle faster sessions more effortlessly than the Mizuno.
+For runners wanting a max-cushioned, ultra-high stack shoe that doesn't feel too sluggish, the HOKA Mach X 2 is an excellent alternative that can handle faster sessions more effortlessly than the Mizuno.
 As a plated super trainer, it provides plush comfort without sacrificing responsiveness, so you can comfortably pick up the pace when you feel like pushing it.
 If you need something more comfortable for easier paces, go with the Mizuno, but for those speedier sessions, get the HOKA.

 The New Balance FuelCell Rebel v4 offers impressive stability, making it ideal for runners who need solid ground feel but don't want to sacrifice too much performance.
 Its very wide base and lower stack height keep you grounded, which is particularly valuable when fatigue compromises your form.
 While this shoe doesn't provide dedicated support features, its design naturally delivers excellent lateral stability.
 The shoe remains surprisingly lightweight and decently cushioned, thanks to its midsole.
 It also provides a decent bounce, making this a well-rounded pick that goes beyond simply offering reliable stability.